 Marketing and promotion

-You'll need to invest quite a bit of time and money to promote your new digital marketing agency and attract your first few clients.
+You'll need to invest quite a bit of time and money to promote and start your new digital marketing agency and attract your first few clients.

 Being a new player in a fiercely competitive game isn't easy, so you should go above and beyond while marketing yourself.